hbqdev/lan_backup/README.md

 - Passwords are stored in a separate `.env` file with restricted permissions
 - The `.env` file can be excluded from version control
 - Configuration and secrets are properly separated

+The script will setup all of the above in the first run.
+Then afterwards you just need to edit the config file and the .env file for the backup to run.

 ## ❓ Troubleshooting